awsdocs/amazon-chime-administration-guide/doc_source/prepare-setup.md

    1. Enter the Active Directory group name that contains the users who have permissions to use their Amazon Chime to set up Dolby devices in conference rooms \(for example, IT\-AudioVisual\-owners\)\.
 **Note**
 These users must have Basic or Pro permissions to use Amazon Chime and be a part of an Active Directory group\.
-For more information, see [Managing user access and permissions](manage-access.md)\.
+For more information, see [Managing user permissions and access](manage-access.md)\.

 1. Create a profile for the conference room: